-Identified miscellaneous claims include an assortment of asset and liability instruments.
-Part II includes items that individually appear on the balance sheets of only a few sectors and are therefore not treated as separate instrument categories.
-Those items are further explained below.
+Identified miscellaneous financial claims include an assortment of asset and liability instruments.
+Part I includes equity-type investments that are not treated as separate instrument categories; these investments are explained further below.

 1. Equity in the International Bank for Reconstruction and Development (part of the World Bank) and other international organizations is the capital subscriptions of the federal government to these organizations.
 The series excludes the U.S. position in the International Monetary Fund, which is part of U.S. official reserve assets (shown on tables F.200 and L.200).

 2. Federal Reserve Bank stock is equity held by the U.S.-chartered depository institutions sector in the 12 Federal Reserve Banks.
 Under the Federal Reserve Board's Regulation I, to become a member of the Federal Reserve System, a depository institution must subscribe to stock equal to 6 percent of its capital and surplus.
 This stock does not carry the control and financial interest conveyed to holders of common stock; Federal Reserve stock may not be sold or pledged as collateral for loans.